PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 Therefore, the PowerDNS Recursor by default does not query private space IP addresses.
 This setting can be used to expand or reduce the limitations.

+Address ranges can be excluded from this setting by using the negation syntax for example dont-query+=!10.100.0.0/24

 Queries for names in forward zones and to addresses as configured in any of the settings `forward-zones`_, `forward-zones-file`_ or `forward-zones-recurse`_ are performed regardless of these limitations.

 .. _setting-ecs-add-for: